andywijaya15/laravel-crud-post/README.md

 - Go to working directory of this project then type composer install in terminal to install dependencies of composer
 - Then rename .env.dev to .env
 - Then type ./vendor/bin/sail up -d to run the project to localhost:80
+- Type ./vendor/bin/sail php artisan migrate to migrate database from laravel to mysql
 - Type ./vendor/bin/sail down to stop project